XorTroll/Goldleaf/README.md

 Goldleaf's aim is to, mainly, support languages supported by the console itself, so those not yet supported by Goldleaf and which aren't supported by consoles should have less priority and won't be probably accepted.

 Note that some languages may contain untranslated (English) content.
-I prioritize relevant releases/updates over correct and fully up-to-date translations, thus releases may not contain complete translations.
+I prioritize dropping relevant releases/updates over waiting for correct and fully up-to-date translations, thus releases may not contain complete translations.

-Anyone with enough knowledge of a certain language is absolutely welcome to make a PR with translation suggestions and/or fixes.
+Anyone with enough knowledge of a certain language is absolutely welcome to make a PR with translation suggestions and/or fixes, and will be credited for such a contribution.

 ## Credits